inkstitch/inkstitch/_docs/005-004-error-messages.md

 Error Message|Description
 ---|---
-Unable to autofill.<br />This most often happens because your shape is made up of multiple sections that aren't connected.|[Fills](/docs/stitches/fill/) should be assigned to closed paths with a fill color.
+Unable to autofill.<br />This most often happens because your shape is made up of multiple sections that aren't connected.|[Fills](/docs/stitches/fill/) should be assigned to closed paths with a fill color, but there seems to be at least two gaps in your shape.<br />To find out where your path is not connected, select one node with the node edit tool and hit `Ctrl+A`.
+It will select all connected nodes and gaps become obvious where the selection ends.
 Unexpected error while generating fill stitches.
 Please send your SVG file to lexelby@github.|This error message indicates that you discovered an unkown bug.
 Please report back to us and help Ink/Stitch to improve.

 ## Print